Jen Gerson: No one is going to fix housing

 And it's why all of those doomsayers who have been predicting a housing collapse forever have been wrong so far.
 There is absolutely no way that any Canadian government will allow that collapse to come if they can help it, damn the cost.
 Too many people got too rich on housing for too long, and now we're stuck with it.

 What we're left with is a grimmer long-term scenario: one in which the haves and the have-nots in this society are divided by property ownership vs. perpetual rentals.
 The only people who can afford to buy will be those who are blessed with enough generational wealth enough to cover the table stakes.
-We are, arguably, already there in some places, which is why houses in Vancouver aspires to command prices on par with places like New York and Singapore despite being a second-rate deadzone of a city.
+We are, arguably, already there in some places, which is why houses in Vancouver aspire to command prices on par with homes in New York and Singapore despite being located in a second-rate deadzone of a city.
 Canada's cities have a bright future as urban island oligarchies: places for rich families to pass on and park money.
 If you are not so blessed, you may still do fine, of course.
 If you're lucky, and work very hard, and save a lot of money, you might score a tiny, worthless condo on the edges of a bedroom community that you can use to fool yourself into believing that you've made it.
 This makes perfect sense in one of the largest countries by landmass on earth, you'll tell yourself.
 Of course it does.

 Remember, housing isn't about finding a place to live.
 Housing is an asset.
 And we will pay any cost to ensure it doesn’t fail.